Perkins Career and Technical Education Act

 Strengthening Career and Technical Education (CTE) Programs

-Improves the performance outcomes of WTCS programs of significant size and scope that directly link to maintaining or improving Perkins IV Core Performance Indicators.
+Provides funding for activities that improve the performance outcomes of WTCS programs of significant size and scope that directly link to student achievement and the maintainence or increase of Perkins V Core Performance Indicators.

-Provides direct support services to designated career and technical education (CTE) students.
-Colleges give preference to students determined as “at risk” for not completing a postsecondary course/program and/or obtaining employment upon graduation.
-The funded services assist these students participating in and/or completing the following: CTE program courses, graduation with an applied associate degree, one- or two-year technical diploma, an apprenticeship program and/or obtaining employment in a related field.
+Provides funding for direct support services to career and technical education (CTE) students.
+Colleges work toward identifying and closing equity gaps, helping students be successful in completing a postsecondary course/program and/or obtaining employment upon graduation.
+The funded services assist these students participating in and/or completing the following: CTE program courses, completion of a WTCS Pathway Certificate, graduation with an applied associate degree, short-term, one- or two-year technical diploma, an apprenticeship program and/or obtaining employment in a related field.

 Nontraditional Occupational (NTO) Training and Employment